HyphaApp/hypha-site/content/_index.md

 ## Privacy is important

-The Hypha code is regularly audited.
-It has many privacy and security features.
+The Hypha code is regularly audited and has many privacy and security features.
+The most recent audit was completed 2021-Aug, [available here](/reports/Radically_Open_Security_2021_Hypha.pdf).
+Big thank you to the [Open Technology Fund](https://www.opentech.fund) and [Radically Open Security](https://www.radicallyopensecurity.com/) for the last audit.

 ## Benefit from the powers of open source